hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **Note:** Azure requires that a new, non-existent Resource Group is used, as otherwise the provisioning of the Kubernetes Service will fail.

+* `oidc_issuer_enabled` - (Required) Enable or Disable the [OIDC issuer URL](https://docs.microsoft.com/en-us/azure/aks/cluster-configuration#oidc-issuer-preview)

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/EnableOIDCIssuerPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://docs.microsoft.com/en-us/azure/aks/cluster-configuration#oidc-issuer-preview) for more information.

 * `oms_agent` - (Optional) A `oms_agent` block as defined below.

 * `open_service_mesh_enabled` - (Optional) Is Open Service Mesh enabled?
 For more details, please visit [Open Service Mesh for AKS](https://docs.microsoft.com/azure/aks/open-service-mesh-about).